rappidio/cms/README.md

 CMS
 ===

-A git express based cms
+A git and express.js based cms